Pentafluorobenzene

-Pentafluorobenzene is an organofluoride compound with the molecular formula C_{6}HF_{5}.
+Pentafluorobenzene is a synthetic organofluoride compound with the molecular formula C_{6}HF_{5}.
 The compound consists of a benzene ring substituted with five fluorine atoms.
 The substance is a colorless liquid with a boiling point similar to that of benzene.

 It is prepared by defluorination of highly fluorinated cyclohexanes over hot nickel or iron.
-Another method involved dehydrofluorination of polyfluorinated cyclohexane using hot aqueous solution of KOH.
+Another method involved dehydrofluorination of polyfluorinated cyclohexane using hot aqueous solution of potassium hydroxide.

+It has been observed as a degradation by-product of the incineration of polytetrafluoroethylene and of biosolids.

+Safety

+According to its Safety Data Sheet (SDS), the chemical is highly flammable, and is harmful if swallowed.
+The SDS states its "toxicological properties have not been fully investigated".
+Combustion by-products include hydrogen fluoride.